mariadb-corporation/MaxScale/Filters/Regex-Filter.md

 # Overview

 The regex filter is a filter module for MaxScale that is able to rewrite query content using regular expression matches and text substitution.
+It uses the PCRE2 syntax which differs from the POSIX regular expressions used in MaxScale versions prior to 1.3.0.

+For all details about the PCRE2 syntax, please read the [PCRE2 syntax documentation](http://www.pcre.org/current/doc/html/pcre2syntax.html).

+Please note that the PCRE2 library uses a different syntax to refer to capture groups in the replacement string.
+The main difference is the usage of the dollar character instead of the backslash character for references e.g. `$1` instead of `\1`.
+For more details about the replacement string differences, please read the [Creating a new string with substitutions](http://www.pcre.org/current/doc/html/pcre2api.html#SEC34) chapter in the PCRE2 manual.

 # Configuration